3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

-We further adopt the model interpolation \cite{pinkney2020resolution} technique to enable the interpolated StyleGAN model to produce more photo-realistic cartoon images.
+During the inference phase, we further adopt the model interpolation \cite{pinkney2020resolution} technique to enable the interpolated StyleGAN model to produce more photo-realistic cartoon images.
 When we want to generate cartoon styled images that have similar semantics to the GAN generated human face images, we only need to feed the same latent codes $\w$ into the cartoon generator as that to the human face image generator.

+Our proposed method is an efficient way to realize the translation to the high-fidelity cartoon avatars.